sibin12/Book_Store_Backend/README.md

 ### Users

 The users collection in the database stores information about the users of the application.
-Each user has a unique identifier (userId), email, role, and other relevant information.
+Each user has a unique identifier (_Id), username, email, and role.

 ### Books